Updated on 3/24/2022

 “Even if you think you have answers, they can turn your answers around and turn them into problems of their own,” Borissenko said, describing how severely depressed men might respond to positive support.

 If this happens, choose your words carefully.
 Tell him exactly what you mean and explain why what you are saying is positive.
-If his response seems like an attack, resist the instinct to be defensive.
+If his response seems like an attack, resist the feeling to be defensive.
 This is vital because attacking back can exacerbate his depression.
 Stay calm and ensure he knows exactly what you are trying to express.

 Depression Might Make Him Feel Unworthy of Your Love